sd19spring/Audio-Visualization/docs/song_recs.md

 **Recommended by David:**

-* 20 Mins by Lil Uzi Vert
+* Sanguine Paradise by Lil Uzi Vert

-* 3065 by Childish Gambino
+* Retro (Rough) by Childish Gambino

 * Truth Hurts by Lizzo